Cowboy Church Bass

 Brandon Wooddell and Keith McMillan beat the

-culled up.
-Blessed to win, thought it would take much more to win on Chambers
+the same and culled up.
+Blessed to win, thought it would take much more to win

 Big Bass – Carson Brock catches the big bass of the